Electronic Visa Update System (EVUS) Enrollment Required for Chinese with 10-Year B1/B2 Visas

 CBP vets the EVUS enrollment information against selected security and law enforcement databases, including the use of TECS and the Automated Targeting System (ATS).[35]

-EVUS data is also checked against Interpol lost and stolen passport records, and Department of State’s lost and stolen passport records and visa revocations.[32]
+EVUS data is also checked against Interpol lost and stolen passport records, and the U.S. Department of State’s lost and stolen passport records and visa revocations.[36]

-EVUS data is also reviewed by CBP officers at ports of entry up on arrival.
+EVUS data is also reviewed by CBP officers at ports of entry upon the traveler’s arrival.

 a.
 Complete initial enrollment by the deadlines set forth above and re-enroll before your enrollment expires to avoid any period that your visa is “provisionally revoked.”